 That’s what a lunatic is.
 The moon has made them crazy.

-In tales humans shapeshift into howling wolves and witches populate the night; all just beyond the restrained, fearful village where the inhabitants quiver in barricaded cottages, eyes as big as saucers and prickly sensations running over their skin – chilling and eerie, yet inexplicably enticing and fascinating.
+In tales, humans shape-shift into howling wolves.
+Witches populate the night.
+All this occurs just beyond the restrained, fearful village.
+The inhabitants quiver in barricaded cottages, eyes as big as saucers, prickly sensations running over their skin.
+It’s chilling and eerie, yet inexplicably enticing and fascinating.

 It’s a pulling force.
-That big old milky orb is pulling at everything: making huge waves, blood flow and plants grow…and our civilized, contained veneer slips when out of us is pulled a primal desire to follow a mystery, a secret, a force we cannot explain or understand.
+That big old milky orb is pulling at everything: making huge waves, blood flow, plants grow, and our civilized, contained veneer slips when out of us is pulled a primal desire to follow a mystery, a secret, a force we cannot explain or understand.

-Who wades, as if sleepwalking, across the river, up that path, passed two howling dogs, through ancient, imposing stone pillars to follow a glowing moon that keeps everything in shadow but throws out just enough light to lure us?
+Who wades, as if sleepwalking, across the river, up that path, passed two howling dogs, through ancient, imposing stone pillars, following a glowing moon that keeps everything in shadow, but throws out just enough light to lure us?

-Just like the crab who leaves the safety of the water to scuttle on dry land at an odd hour for no apparent reason, we get pulled out of our comfort zone by the beckoning moon.
+Just like the crab who leaves the safety of the water to scuttle on dry land, we get pulled out of our comfort zone by the beckoning moon.
 We push past our fear and walk through our terror, learning to trust our own calling and cross our Moon River, albeit bloody scary.

 Nothing is as it seems under moonlight.
-Objects are misshapen and peering into the bushes is a markedly different experience when done under the light of The Moon.
-At night you don’t see what’s about to jump out at you – it’s crouching in the shadows.
+Objects are misshapen.
+Peering into the bushes is a markedly different experience when done under the light of Moon.
+At night you don’t see what’s about to jump out at you.
+It’s crouching in the shadows.

 It’s the classic sitting ’round the fire in the desert under the moon when animal noises make you jittery and you move closer to the flames to hastily throw a few more logs on it scene.
 You can’t see what’s going on beyond the orange pool of firelight.
-You don’t know what you’re going to get: trouble? a happy surprise? – like the return of your lost dog (as we see in the movies).
+You don’t know what you’re going to get.
+Trouble?
+A happy surprise, like the return of your lost dog? (as we see in movies)

-You’re over emotional, crying and you have no idea why.
+You’re overemotional, crying, and you have no idea why.
 By tugging at your emotions, pulling them to the surface, Ms Moon gets your attention.
 You’re puzzled.
 You think to yourself ‘what in heaven’s name is this all about?’
-She wants you to lift your puffy face to her fully ripened one and say ‘OK, I don’t know what this is, but there’s something afoot and I just have to wait for it to come to light’ (when the sun rises).
+She wants you to lift your puffy face to her fully ripened one and say ‘OK, I don’t know what this is, but there’s something afoot and I just have to wait for it to come to light.‘

 It can be confusing and induce fear.